Ballooning over Capadokia. 2013 Study-Tour to Turkey. Photograph by Mark Ziese

 It is difficult to appreciate that which is distant unless one first appreciates that which is near.
 Work inside the classroom is essential.
 Language, geography, history, art, science, and literature must be pursued with the same rigor with which we pursue theology.
 If the Great Quest is reduced to an "either-or" enterprise, we devalue the complexity of both the Creator and the Created.

 This portion of the website provides primary assistance to traditional learners.
-Classes listed below are among the current offerings at Johnson University (Florida) as well as online courses for Hope University, Fullerton, CA. Non-traditional learners may peruse and use this information as well, although only a partial range of materials will be made available.
+Classes listed below are among the current offerings at Johnson University (Tennessee) as well as online courses for Hope University, Fullerton, CA. Non-traditional learners may peruse and use this information as well, although only a partial range of materials will be made available.
 For more information on course offerings and registration information, follow these links to Johnson University.

 Note: Inactive courses are temporarily disabled.

 This course introduces learners to the Torah (or Pentateuch) of the OT (Genesis-Deuteronomy).
 Focus is given to literary strategies, historical contexts, and theological messages.
 A distinctively Christian application of these texts is considered.

 Bible lands and lifeways

 The purpose of this course is to introduce the natural environment of the biblical world (lands) and to explore human strategies of interaction with that environment (lifeways).
 Literary, geographical, and anthropological tools are mustered to describe discrete regions and to infer lifeway patterns.